Abstract

 Philology," Robert J. O’Hara, a biologist with impressive interdisciplinary

-change," across the disciplines of evolutionary biology, historical
+descent and change,” across the disciplines of evolutionary biology,

-linguistics, and textual criticism.
-Figures 1, 2, and 3 after O’Hara reproduce three such
+historical linguistics, and textual criticism.
+Figures 1, 2, and 3 after O’Hara

 Figure 1 is Darwin’s well-known tree of life from